-A. Foundation Studies (13 credits) 1.
-College Composition or Applied Communication (6 credits) - Select and completion for the Associate of Applied Science degree
+A. Foundation Studies (13 credits)

+1. College Composition or Applied Communication (6 credits) - Select and complete any option on

+for the Associate of Applied Science degree

+2. Numeracy (3 credits)

-Complete any math (MAT) course numbered 100 or higher 3
+Complete any math (MAT) course numbered 100 or higher

 3. Workplace Readiness (1 credit)

 Select and complete one course from the approved list of General Education

-Courses 1
+Courses

 4. Critical Thinking (3 credits)

 Select and complete one course from the approved list of General Education

-Courses 3
+Courses

 B. Area Studies (7 credits)

 1. Physical and Biological Science (4 credits)

 Select and complete one course from the approved list of General Education

-Courses 4

-2. Social and Behavioral Science (3 credits)

-Select and complete one course from the approved list of General Education

 Courses

+2. Behavioral and Social Science (3 credits)

+Select and complete one Behavioral Science or one Social Science course from the

+approved lists of General Education Courses

-Subtotal 20
+Subtotal